 The World Festival is the accumulation of a year’s worth of local, national and international events with teams from over 50 countries around the world competing.
-The Welsh Technoclub Team Lightning, based at Ysgol Gyfun Emlyn in Newcastle Emlym, were awarded Best Robot Design at the UK and Ireland competition in Bristol earlier this year and will try to repeat this success when they represent the UK at the International finals in the USA.
+The Welsh Technoclub Team Lightning, based at Ysgol Gyfun Emlyn in Newcastle Emlyn, was awarded Best Robot Design at the UK and Ireland competition in Bristol earlier this year and will try to repeat this success when they represent the UK at the International finals in the USA.

 Each year, robotics teams undertake a two-part challenge based on a real-world topic.
 This season, teams explored what might become possible when we work together with our ANIMAL ALLIESSM via a Project and Robot Game, all whilst operating under a signature set of core values emphasizing teamwork and good sportsmanship.

 The Project sees teams research and solve real-world problems just like scientists and engineers.
 The Robot Game sees teams build and program an autonomous robot using a LEGO® MINDSTORMS® kit to solve a set of missions on a playing field.
 Each mission represents the many ways innovation and technology have enabled humans and animals to exchange learning, friendship, help, daily needs, protection, amusement, and love.